 Figure 2.
 Correlation of Pseudomonas syringae (Psy), Soft Rot Pectobacteriaceae (SRP) and total mesophilic (Total) bacterial population densities with water conditions in the three basins of the Durance River catchment.
 The left-hand panel indicates the water conditions (box plots including a presentation of all data values) in the three basins (as depicted in Fig. 1) (upper in blue, middle in green and lower in grey).
+The box plots represent the median (black line), the mean (X), the 25%-75% quartile (the box) and the minimum and maximum values under the assumption of a normal distribution of data that would exclude outliers (whiskers).
 The right hand panel indicates whether the values of the Spearman Rank correlation between the water conditions and each of the bacterial population densities were positive (+) or negative (-), and if they were significant according to p < 0.05 (red background) or 0.05 > p < 0.10 (pink background).
 Grey backgrounds indicate that p > 0.10 for this statistical test.

 The PCA led to the construction of seven composite factors (F1 – F7) for the 79 observations in 2017, each based on a complete set of observations for all water variables.
+Five factors were needed to explain at least 80% of the overall variability of water conditions (Tab.
+3A).
 Water temperature contributed ca. 10% to 30% of the variability of six of the factors and the other water variables contributed to the same extent of variability for four or fewer of the factors (Tab.
-3A).
-A multiple regression of the population sizes of either Psy, SRP or total mesophilic bacteria against all seven factors revealed a significant contribution of F1, F2 and F4 to the variability of Psy population sizes; a significant contribution of F1, F3 and F6 to the variability of SRP population sizes; and a significant contribution of F1 and F2 to the variability of total bacterial population sizes throughout the catchment and across seasons in 2017 (Tab.
+3B).
+A multiple regression of the population sizes of either Psy, SRP or total mesophilic bacteria against all seven factors was conducted to assure that the potential impact on bacterial population sizes was assessed in light of the infrequent correlation among the water variables (Tab.
+2).
+This revealed a significant contribution of F1, F2 and F4 to the variability of Psy population sizes; a significant contribution of F1, F3 and F6 to the variability of SRP population sizes; and a significant contribution of F1 and F2 to the variability of total bacterial population sizes throughout the catchment and across seasons in 2017 (Tab.
 4).
-To identify the water variables that contributed the most to the variability of Psy, SRP and total bacterial populations, we ranked the contribution of each water variable for each F (Tab 3A) and calculated the cumulative contribution to the variability of each F with decreasing rank.
+We note that F6 makes a significant contribution to explaining the variability of SRP population sizes although it was outside of the factors that explained at least 80% of the variability of the water conditions.
+To identify the water variables that contributed the most to the variability of Psy, SRP and total bacterial populations, we ranked the contribution of each water variable for each F (Tab 3B) and calculated the cumulative contribution to the variability of each F with decreasing rank.
 For F1, F3, F4 and F6, three water variables explained at least 80% of the variability of the factors; and for F2, four water variables explained at least 80% of the variability of each factor (here, we refer to these as the “top explanatory variables”).
 Among the top explanatory variables, only temperature was common to all the F that had significant effects in the regressions (i.e., F1, F2, F3, F4 and F6).
 For the F that were significant for Psy populations, conductivity and the concentration of NH4+ were common to two factors (F2, F4); likewise for SRP the concentration of NO3- was common to two factors (F1, F6).
 Otherwise, there were no other top explanatory variables that were consistently common to the significant F factors.